arrow-kt/arrow-meta-examples/README.md

 ### How to run it from IDE

-1. Create a new project from existing sources: `use-arrow-meta-compiler-plugin` directory
+1. Create a new project from existing sources: `use-arrow-meta-compiler-plugins` directory
 2. Build project to run the test

 ### How to run it from command line

 ```
-cd use-arrow-meta-compiler-plugin
+cd use-arrow-meta-compiler-plugins
 ./gradlew clean build
 ```